JerJohn15/stock-quotes-and-recco/README.md

 ####Todo List

-- Beautify Exchange Rates page
+- Add some flux or redux